Rivalry between Trump and DeSantis deepens with dueling New Hampshire campaign events

 Beyond the rhetoric, the conflicting events demonstrated each candidate's evolving strategy.
 DeSantis took extensive audience questions — a trademark in New Hampshire politics that he eschewed during his previous visit to the state, drawing criticisms that he was stilted and overly scripted.

-Trump, meanwhile, offered his traditional, free-wheeling speech for more than hour but didn't take questions.
-Reporters covering the event were confined to a pen, chaperoned to the bathroom and told they could not speak to attendees in the conference center ballroom or even in the hallways.
+Trump, meanwhile, offered a free-wheeling speech for more than hour.
+He didn't take questions in Concord, and reporters covering the event were confined to a pen, chaperoned to the bathroom and told they could not speak to attendees in the conference center ballroom or even in the hallways.
+But the former president answered questions at a subsequent stop in Manchester, where he opened his New Hampshire campaign office.

 “He didn’t drain it.
 It’s worse today than it’s ever been,” DeSantis said.
 He added that such promises don’t go far enough because a subsequent president “can just refill it.”